-What a long strange trip it’s been through all the ways to buy and play music.
+- What a long strange trip it’s been through all the ways to buy and play music.

 For my dad, it started with 78 RPM (revolutions per minute) records.
-The reason we call a collection of songs an “album” is because the first collections were like large photo albums and contained multiple 78 records in the sleeves (pages) of the album.
+The reason we call a collection of songs an “album” is because the first collections were like large photo albums that contained multiple 78 records in the sleeves (pages) of the album.

 I became familiar with 45 RPM records through my two older sisters, Veronica and Janice, who bought records by artists like Ricky Nelson and The Everly Brothers.
 My sisters could harmonize like the Everly Brothers too!

 It was about the time of the British Invasion (1964) when I started to buy records of my own.
 We lived in Leigh, Nebraska, a small town with no record store, but I was able to buy old jukebox 45’s at “Flossie’s Café”.
 The guy who stocked the jukebox would leave a box of singles that were either used, or new overstocked records.
 They were 25-cents each.
 I remember getting “I Want To Hold Your Hand”.
 Every once in awhile, my family would make a trip to one of the nearby towns that had record stores.
-The first new album I ever bought was Little Deuce Coupe by The Beach Boys, and the first new single was “Because” by The Dave Clark Five.
+The first new album (33 1/3 RPM) I ever bought was Little Deuce Coupe by The Beach Boys, and the first new single was “Because” by The Dave Clark Five.
 I still have the record sleeve:

 Thus began decades of buying records…thousands of them.
-During high school, it was mostly 45’s, and of course The Beatles albums.
+During high school, it was mostly 45’s, and of course The Beatles’ albums.
 Dad provided an old record player for my room, and once in awhile I’d even play records on the console stereo in the living room.
 Life was pretty good for a music-loving teenager.
 My collection progressed so well that I was the designated player of records at our school dances.
 It wasn’t really being a DJ, although there was a microphone for announcements, such as introducing the King & Queen at the Homecoming Dance.

 I was making tapes and saving the records from the repeated ravages of a diamond-tipped needle.
 I could make my own “Greatest Hits” albums too!

 At some point in the 70’s, Cassette tapes took the place of 8-tracks.
 Cassettes were good, but not the lo-fi pre-recorded ones.
 Instead I still bought records and transferred them to cassettes that had high-quality tape.
 So at this point, we had shelves and boxes filled with records, and self-recorded cassettes (that had replaced all those reel-to-reel boxes).